aliefibnu/aliefibnu/README.md

 ## 🤝 Let's Work Together

-I'm always open to exciting projects, job opportunities, and collaborations.
-Whether you're an HRD looking for a reliable developer or a fellow coder with a cool idea — let's talk!
+I'm actively seeking **internship opportunities, full-time roles, or freelance collaborations**.
+If you're looking for a developer who is dedicated, fast to learn, and passionate about building quality software — let's connect!

 <div align="center">